nekirilova/rsschool-cv/cv.md

 * **email:** alenameteneva@gmail.com

 #### About myself:
 I am a junior QA, former accountant, mother of three childeren and I hope a future frontend developer.
+I spent 7 years taking care of my daughters, so ***I am highly motivated*** to become more than just a mother.
+I am very excited of working as QA, but I also found myself interested in HTML&CSS and JS.

 #### Skills:
 * HTML&CSS